Side effects of cancer drugs

 • painkillers

-Tips for managing skin and nail problems
+Tips for managing skin problems

 There are things you can do to help your skin and nails while having treatment with cancer drugs.